 If someone is called back to work and is unwilling to return to campus, they may no longer be eligible for the COVID excused absence pay.

 Q: What if a staff member doesn’t want to get tested or wear a mask?

-A: According to Harvard policy, all staff members are required to get tested and wear a mask if they return to work on campus.
+A: According to Harvard policy, all staff members are required to get tested and wear a mask indoors, regardless of vaccination status.
 Consequences for not complying with this policy may include revoking access to Harvard facilities, which may result in loss of work and pay, and other disciplinary actions.
 Reach out to your HR Consultant to discuss options for ensuring safety for all FAS staff.